chunglim/foolmath/README.md

 ### **Is $0$ an even number?**

-This proof is known to be correct!
+This proof is believed to be valid.

 ```math
 \begin{alignat*}{5}